ahadji05/pp-template/BUILD.md

 ## PPT Keyword Listing
 Options can be enabled by specifying `-DPPT_ENABLE_X`:
 - `PPT_ENABLE_TESTS`: BOOL
   - Whether to build tests.
-Note it requires `Google-Test` to be installed.
+Note it requires google's`GTest` to be installed (if GTest is not installed the build environment downloads and installs it automatically).
   - Default: OFF
 - `PPT_ENABLE_DOCS`: BOOL
   - Whether to build documentation.
 Note it requires `Doxygen` to be installed.